MicrosoftDocs/power-pages-docs/power-pages-docs/configure/build-progressive-web-apps.md

 > You can't change the **Title** or **Partial URL** ("*/default-offline-page*") fields for the offline page.
 A default offline page will be shown to users if the offline page is missing.

 > [!TIP]
-> After configuring the offline PWA experience, select **Preview** to clear the cache.
-This will cause changes to be reflected instantly.
+> Depending on your browser, it might take few moments for you to see your changes to reflect.
+After customizing the offline PWA experience, select **Preview** to clear the cache of your site.

 ### Test your site in offline mode